 A ship's excursion will be your best and safest bet here.

 For several years Luanda has been the most expensive city in the world.
+Why? watch this video.

 Try the Benfica market, which sells everything from perfume to ivory to animal skins and tourist guidebooks.
 Prices here are low.

 Thank you for printing this article!
 Please don’t forget to come back to whatsinport.com for new and updated port guides.